Shondra Summers-Armstrong

-Shondra Summers-Armstrong (born 1964) is an American politician serving as a member of the Nevada Assembly from the 6th district.
+Shondra Summers-Armstrong (born 1964) is an American politician serving as a member of the Las Vegas city council since December 4, 2024.
+A member of the Democratic Party, she previously served as a member of the Nevada Assembly from the 6th district.
 She assumed office on November 4, 2020.

 Early life and education

 Summers-Armstrong was born in Richmond, California and graduated from California High School.
 She has also taken courses at the College of Southern Nevada.

 Career

 After marrying her husband, Summers-Armstrong lived in Germany while he was serving in the United States Air Force.
 She and her husband had two sons and moved to Las Vegas before divorcing.

 Summers-Armstrong has worked as a management analyst for the Regional Transportation Commission of Southern Nevada.
 She was also a board member of SEIU Nevada.
 Summers-Armstrong was elected to the Nevada Assembly in November 2020.